Your complete guide to Ethiopian coffee

 "My Favourite!!!!!
 This is the coffee I always come back to.
 It is consistent in flavour and different from other coffees I enjoy."

 If you’re after a truly unique Ethiopian coffee experience, give this special Ethiopian coffee bean a try.
 Grown at around 2,000m above sea level, Harar Longberry is thought to be the oldest bean still being produced.
 With its distinctly pointed shape and golden hues, this sun-dried arabica coffee bean is sorted and processed almost entirely by hand, giving it a superior status and taste.

 When roasted and brewed, you can expect a full-bodied coffee with rich flavours of fruity wine and mocha.
-As a mild coffee with medium acidity, Harrar Longberry is perfect as a cafetiere or filter brew.
+As a mild coffee with medium acidity, Harrar Longberry is perfect as coffee for cafetieres or a coffee for filter machines.

 "After trying many different beans, I've found the best all-round —medium strength with chocolate undertones and a smooth finish.
 No bitterness.
 My extended family now all buy nothing but these beans after trying them at my house.
 Highly recommended."